-- Written by Dr. Kathy Winings, Vice President for Academic Affairs, Director D.Min. program, Professor of Religious Education Dr. Kathy Winings, Vice President for Academic Affairs, Director D.Min. program, Professor of Religious Education
+- Contributed by Dr. Kathy Winings, Vice President for Academic Affairs, Director D.Min. program, Professor of Religious Education Dr. Kathy Winings, Vice President for Academic Affairs, Director D.Min. program, Professor of Religious Education

 Dr. Richard Lawrence Arthur, Associate Professor of New Testament Studies at UTS, passed away last Thursday, February 27, 2013.
 Dr. Arthur had gone in earlier last week for heart surgery and had responded well to the surgery.
 However, while in recovery, complications arose resulting in his passing.
 This year would have been his 25th year as a faculty member at UTS.